thomas4f/mxbmrp/README.md

  - [ReShade](https://reshade.me/) configured for MX Bikes, with Add-on support installed and with the AutoReload add-on enabled.

 ## Installation
-Download the latest release from the releases tab, and decompress the archive to your desktop (or anywhere you like).
+Download the latest .zip from [releases](https://github.com/thomas4f/mxbmrp/releases), and decompress the archive to your desktop (or anywhere you like).

 ## Configuration
-Edit config.yaml for customizable settings:
+Edit `config.yaml` for customizable settings, such as:

  - Text Display: Customize the text format with {Bike}, {Track}, {Server}, and {Password} placeholders.
  - Shader Path: Path to save the shader file (ensure it points to the ReShade shader directory).